-In recent years, Pilates has become recognised as one of the most effective ways to maintain a pain free life.
+In recent years, Pilates has become recognised as one of the most effective ways to enjoy an active and pain free life.

-Our specilaist Clinical Pilates classes, are all led by graduate Physiotherapists and Sports & Rehabilitation Therapists, with specialist experience and education in managing injuries.
-The classes will help you learn how to move efficiently, giving you strength, control and physical durability.
-Enthusiastic exercisers, Mum’s to be, the elderly and anyone that values their body, can all benefit from Pilates.
-If you’re recovering from injury it’s an excellent form of rehabilitation, training your body to ‘move better’, preventing re-occurrences.
+The classes help you learn how to move efficiently, giving you strength, control and physical durability.
+All under the expert guidance of one of our experienced Clinical Instructors.
+Enthusiastic exercisers, Mum’s to be, the elderly and anyone that values investing in their body, can benefit from Pilates.
+If you’re recovering from injury it’s an excellent form of rehabilitation, training your body to ‘move better’, preventing re-injury and helping manage long term conditions.

 If you’re interested in joining one of our Pilates classes, then please give us a call on 023 8025 3317.